Wikipedia

 • Iron: Leafy greens, lentils, lean meats

-• Manage stress: Chronic stress can disrupt hormones and negatively impact hair growth.
-Incorporate relaxation techniques like yoga, deep breathing, or meditation.
+• Manage Stress: Chronic stress can disrupt hormonal balance and negatively affect hair growth.
+Practices such as yoga, meditation, and deep breathing help reduce stress levels.

-• Avoid harsh chemicals: Use gentle skincare and makeup products around the brow area to prevent irritation and damage.
+• Avoid Harsh Chemicals: Choose gentle skincare and makeup products around the brow area to prevent irritation and follicle damage.

 Conclusion

-Maintaining healthy eyebrows is a combination of smart grooming, proper nourishment, and healthy living.
-With consistency and care, your brows can become fuller, stronger, and beautifully shaped—naturally.
+Maintaining healthy eyebrows is the result of thoughtful grooming, proper nutrition, and balanced living.
+With patience, consistency, and gentle care, eyebrows can grow fuller, stronger, and naturally well-defined—enhancing both facial harmony and confidence.